'We're not related by blood but we are a family'

 The 'Doctor of Dance'

 Fondly referred to as the ‘Doctor of Dance’ the group love what Stuart brings into their lives, through their weekly class.
 Regardless of age or ability - one woman even goes to the class despite being on crutches - they give it a go.
 As Margaret says 'We’ve retired, not expired.'

 While people bustle past Sutton House going about their lives, it's an essential part of life for this group.
 However, they give back as much as they get from it.

-Over the years, the recycled teenagers have produced tapestries and artwork, which now hang on the walls, and have made crafts that have been sold to raise funds for the house.
+Over the years, the over 55s group have produced tapestries and artwork, which now hang on the walls, and have made crafts that have been sold to raise funds for the house.
 Outside, they have transformed the Breaker's Yard into a garden where the community can sit and enjoy a cuppa, or the kids can play in the sandpit.